10 Tips to Supercharge & Improve Your Morning Routine

-So if tired of waking up tired, do not sleep on these tips to improve morning routines for a more productive day!
+So, if you are tired of waking up tired, do not sleep on these top tips for how to get more energy in the morning!

-If you consistently wake up feeling tired and groggy, that may indicate a poor night's sleep.
-Implementing these tips can help you get energy in the morning (and the rest of the day)!
+If you consistently wake up feeling tired and groggy, these tips can help you get energy in the morning (and the rest of the day)!
+Focus not only on things to do in the morning but throughout the day and into the night for a consistent shift in morning energy levels over time.

 1. Follow a Consistent Bedtime Routine